onc-healthit/api-resource-guide/docs/inquiry-portal/g10-inquiries.md

 The Inferno testing tool will be updated to align with this clarification.
 However, until the Inferno testing tool is updated, ONC grants an exception for the ONC Certification (g)(10) Standardized API Test Kit test 5.3.01 "Bulk Data Server is secured by transport layer security", wherein for the purposes of certification and testing it is sufficient for the health IT developer to document how the Health IT Module enforces TLS version 1.2 or above for the Bulk Data file server.

+## Paragraph (g)(10)(v)(A)(1)
+### February 2022
+**Stakeholder Inquiry**: Can you provide some more clarification on what is required in (g)(10)(v)(A)(1) where systems are expected to support refresh tokens for “no less than 3 months.”

+**ONC Response**: The § 170.315(g)(10) "Standardized API for patient and population services" certification criterion includes requirements for first time connections at § 170.315(g)(10)(v)(A)(1) that a Health IT Module’s authorization server must issue a refresh token valid for a period of no less than three months to applications capable of storing a client secret and native applications capable of securing a refresh token.
+A requirement for subsequent connections is also included under § 170.315(g)(10)(v)(A)(2) that a Health IT Module’s authorization server must issue a refresh token valid for a new period of no less than three months to applications capable of storing a client secret.
+These refresh token requirements are intended to enable a patient's persistent access to their electronic health information without special effort.

+In fulfillment of the aforementioned § 170.315(g)(10) requirements, health IT developers are not prohibited from allowing patients to express their persistent access preferences and from configuring the duration of persistent access according to patient preferences.
+When patients are presented with options for the duration of persistent access, an option of at least three months must be included.

+### December 2021
+**Stakeholder Inquiry**: What is a permissible method of allowing patients to authorize access to individual FHIR resources, and if this means that the FHIR server must be able to support requests from client applications for one to all USCDI resources; or if it means the FHIR server must allow the user at the time of authorization to pick/choose which resources are granted access?

+Client applications are often designed to request access for their full list and then be granted/denied for the full list and don’t necessarily support this individual selection option at the authorization level.
+Meaning, they say they need all requested items, and the user can accept that or deny it.

+The final rule states that “patients would need to have the ability to authorize access to their EHI at the individual FHIR resource level, from one specific FHIR resource (e.g., “Immunization”) up to all FHIR resources necessary to implement the standard adopted in § 170.213 and implementation specification adopted in § 170.215(a)(2).”

+As an example, the client application presents the Immunization, Allergies, Medications, and Problems as the scope of resources they are requesting to access to the server, and this list is then shown to the user for authorization.
+In light of the requirement above, is it permissible for the FHIR Server to have the user accept the list as a whole (i.e., grant access to Immunization, Allergies, Medications, and Problems) or reject the list as a whole (i.e., denying the client application access to ALL of the resources) but not allow the user to pick/choose which resource they want to be given access?

+Or, does the requirement mean the server MUST allow the user to choose which of the specific resources they want to grant access to (e.g., grant access to Immunization, Allergies, and Medications, but don’t grant access to Problems) and the client application must either accept that or deny that?

+**ONC Response**: A clarification has been issued to the <a target = "_blank" href = "https://www.healthit.gov/test-method/standardized-api-patient-and-population-services#ccg">Certification Companion Guide for § 170.315(g)(10)</a> which states:

+ *Although Health IT Modules presented for testing and certification must include the ability for patients to authorize an application to receive their EHI based on FHIR® resource-level scopes, Health IT Modules are not prohibited from presenting authorization scopes in a more user-friendly format (e.g. grouping resources under categories, renaming the scopes for easier comprehension by the end-user, using more granular scopes), as long as the ability for patients to authorize applications based on resource-level scopes is available, if requested by the patient.”*

+In the example you provided, it would be acceptable “for the FHIR Server to have the user accept the list as a whole … or reject the list as a whole” as long as the patient has the ability to authorize the application based on resource-level scopes, if requested by the patient.
+For example, the patient could be presented a “request list for the user to blanket request/deny access” accompanied with a hyperlink that could direct them to choose individual resources, if they desired.

 --8<-- "includes/abbreviations.md"